 Coca Cola stock has capital appreciation

 Over the years, Coca Cola has continually paid average returns with regards to the S&P 500 Index.
-According to stock experts, the stocks will continue to fall above the line.
 However, your gains will fluctuate depending on the stock price when you make a purchase.

 Currently, Coca Cola pays its stakeholders a dividend of $0.40 for every share.
 This translates to about $1.60 a year, which translates to a 3.1% yield on your stock.
-In comparison to a 30-year Treasury yield at 2.85%, Coca Cola is an attractive option.
+In comparison to a 30-year Treasury yield at 2.85%.

 Coca Cola is a defensive stock.
-With the current state of the business cycle, investing in a defensive stock is a great option.
-If ever the US economy takes a dip, your investment will be protected to an extent.
+With the current state of the business cycle, investing in a defensive stock can be popular.
+If ever the US economy takes a dip, your investment would be protected to an extent.

 Positive Long-Term Outlook